bertvv/poc-docker-deployment/README.md

 - The application and the database each run in a separate container
 - The database container is based on the Docker image provided by Microsoft (this is an evaluation version for 153 days, so not suitable for production)
 - The application container is based on Microsoft's .Net application container image
-- The containers communicate over an internal network with IP address 172.17.238.0/24.
+- The containers communicate over an internal network.
 To the outside, only the ASP.NET core server (Kestrel), is exposed over the standard http port (80).
+- The application directory on the Docker host is `/opt/app/10thBeerhallMvcAdv/Beerhall`.

 ## Resources